 EuroQol Group Association

 The EuroQol Group comprises an international network of multidisciplinary researchers.
 The original members came from seven centres in the United Kingdom, Finland, the Netherlands, Norway and Sweden.
 Today, we welcome more than 100 members worldwide.

 EuroQol Research Foundation

 The EuroQol Research Foundation (“Foundation”) exists to serve the public interest by supporting, instigating and performing scientific research.
 Our focus is on the development of instruments that describe and value health outside the for-profit model.
 The Foundation is charged with governing the intellectual property rights that include, but are not limited to, EQ-5D.
 The Foundation’s aim is to promote the interests of the EuroQol Group Association and to monitor the progress and use of EQ-5D throughout the world.
 Furthermore, the Foundation funds or co-funds research in the fields related to our Vision and Mission.
-In the past financial year (2018-2019), the EuroQol Research Foundation funded or co-funded 77 scientific research studies, for a total value of 2,695.961 euros.
+In the past financial year (2020-2021), the EuroQol Research Foundation funded or co-funded more than 70 scientific research studies, for a total value of 6,025.548 euros.